SophieU/SophieU/source/about/index.md

-Sider:Detect anti-pattern instances and apply projet best practices in your pull requests automatically.Easy and quicck setup Codecov:Group,merge,archive and compare coverage reports Code Climate:Autoomated code review for technical debt and test coverage
+Sider:Detect anti-pattern instances and apply projet best practices in your pull requests automatically.Easy and quicck setup Codecov:Group,merge,archive and compare coverage reports Code Climate:Autoomated code review for technical debt and test coverage Better Code Hub:A shared Definition of Done for code quality